How to Train Your Dog to Walk on a Leash

 Some Tips for the Troubled Walker

 As perfect as you want to pretend your puppy is, you’re likely going to run into some issues as he learns to walk on a leash.
 Here are a few tips on what to do if you’re having trouble.
 Having a good long island dog trainer is great since he or she knows the proper way of handling animals.
+You don’t want your dog to bite anyone while you’re on your walk.
+If you’re the victim of a dog bite, you should contact an attorney.

 - Pulling: If your dog starts pulling in the other direction, stand firm.
 Stand very still and refuse to move until your dog comes back to you.
 Do not yank or jerk the leash, and do not drag your dog along with you.
 Alternative harnesses, like front-hook harnesses, and head halters are designed for dogs that tend to pull.